rob-Hitchens/OrderStatisticsTree/README.md

 ### Finite Tree Growth

-While it is not a requirement, it is recommended to devise a strategy to ensure a finite number of nodes.
-This would usually imply limiting precision in the sorted values, limiting the age of the entries or a purpose-built strategy that reliably limits the number of nodes that can exist.
+While it is not a strict requirement, it is recommended to devise a strategy to ensure a finite number of nodes.
+This would usually imply limiting precision in the sorted values, limiting the age of the entries or a purpose-built strategy that reliably limits the number of unique sorted values that can exist.
 In other words, you should be able to show that the maximum number of nodes *possible* will never exceed an acceptable limit.

 For example, consider a data set of integers with a possible range of `51-100`.
 The tree size will be limited to 50 nodes.
 The nodes will accept unlimited records and it will be possible to estimate a worst-case insertion/deletion cost *at any scale* for a tree with worst-case imbalance at a fixed maximum size.